Position Paper #13

 18 February 2026

-This open letter is published on Drummond On Record and was sent directly to the addressees above.
-Copies are available for any media organisation or public body wishing to report on or support this call for reform.
+This open letter appears on Drummond Debunked and has been transmitted directly to the addressees listed above.
+Copies are available to any media organisation or public body that wishes to report on or endorse this call for reform.

 All rights are expressly reserved.